 Only the dean of the student's college may authorize such extension of time in individual cases.
-A grade of "incomplete" that is not removed by the end of the first eight weeks of instruction in the next semester in which the student is enrolled on the Urbana-Champaign campus becomes the grade of F. (Consult the online Class Schedule for the exact date.)
+A grade of "incomplete" that is not removed by the end of the first eight weeks of instruction in the next semester in which the student is enrolled on the Urbana-Champaign campus becomes the grade of F. The exact date can be found on the Office of the Registrar Academic Calendars (http://registrar.illinois.edu/academic-calendars).
 If the student receiving the incomplete grade does not reenroll on the Urbana-Champaign campus, the incomplete grade, if not removed, becomes an F after one calendar year.
 With the approval of the dean of his or her college, the student who has not made up an "incomplete" examination may be withdrawn from the course retroactively, provided such withdrawal is completed before the grade of "incomplete" automatically becomes a grade of F. In exceptional cases, a student who, because of absence for active military service, physical disability, or other sufficient cause, is unable to comply with the rule by removing the I grade within the specified time may be granted a limited extension by the dean of his or her college.
 A student whose status cannot be determined because of "incomplete" grades may register again only with the approval of the dean of his or her college.
-(See \S S 3-313 and 3-201.)
+(See §§ 3-313 and 3-201.)